 • Over 50 refugee and asylum seekers provided with support for their essential medical needs.

 We are grateful to you, our donors and supporters who make our work possible.
-100% of your donation will go to those in need.

 Skills to Feed a Village